ervinne13/nw-cms-versions/README.md

 ]);
 ````

 Version `status` can be any string you want but `"Published"` is reserved and is set to signify that the version is the currently used version.
+If you try to save version controlled fields to a model set to a version that's not `published` then those changes wont save on the model itself but will be put in the version records only.
+If a version with model data is set t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMTAyODM2N119
+eyJoaXN0b3J5IjpbMTYyMzg4NDI4XX0=
 -->